 The preceptor should encourage you to use a higher level of abstraction to present the patient's case.
 In other words, you should use terms such as, semantic qualifiers where “yesterday” is acute and “the third time” is recurrent, to make a successful diagnosis.

-At this point, you can explain two or three possibilities of what health issues the patient could have, particularly if this is the patient's first visit.
+At this point, you can explain two or three possible health issues the patient could have, particularly if this is the patient's first visit.
 For a patient's second (follow-up) visit, you could focus on why the patient’s sickness is active, present alternative therapeutic interventions, or suggest health strategies to prevent the worsening of the disease.

 For examples,